M4riSec/AzureNetSec/AzureNetSec.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+This project showcases a honeynet I built in Microsoft Azure where each resource ingests log sources into a Log Analytics workspace.
+Microsoft Sentinel conducts analysis on this workspace to inform our SIEM on alerts and events of the environment while also generating attack maps for a better understanding of the big picture.
+	The environment is setup insecurely, operating for 24 hours generating alerts and incidents.
+Then, measured to show a baseline of activity.
+The environment is hardened by applying security controls and operates another 24 hours to show the impact of running a secure environment.
+	The metrics I used are as follows:

-- SecurityEvent (Windows Event Logs)
+- Windows Event Logs (SecurityEvent)
-- Syslog (Linux Event Logs)
+- Linux Event Logs (Syslog)
-- SecurityAlert (Log Analytics Alerts Triggered)
+- Log  Analytics Alerts Triggered (SecurityAlert)
-- SecurityIncident (Incidents created by Sentinel)
+- Incidents created by Sentinel (SecurityIncident)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- Malicious Flows allowed into our Honeynet (AzureNetworkAnalytics_CL)

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)